English to Arabic

 Arabic translation services?

 With 422 million Arabic speakers worldwide – 292 of them speaking some form of the language as their mother tongue – it’s actually the fifth most spoken language on the planet.
-So, if you’re looking to expand your reach – whether it be YouTube videos, a blog, or a business selling goods or services, translating your content to Arabic is a great way to instantly communicate with a wider audience.
+So, if you’re looking to expand your reach – whether it be YouTube videos, a blog, or a business selling goods or services, translating your content from English to Arabic is a great way to instantly communicate with a wider audience.
 Not to mention, many major cities in Middle Eastern countries are becoming hubs for international commerce, making it a great market to expand your business.

 However, not all Arabic speakers communicate the same way.
 There are 25 countries in which Arabic is an official language, all of which are located in the Middle East, Africa, and Western or Central Asia.
 Geographically, modern Arabic varieties are classified into five main groups.
 Though most people who speak Arabic will learn to read and write in Modern Standard Arabic, the variety they speak will fall into one of those five geographical groups.
 The language can be broken down further by areas or villages, with about 30 different varieties of Arabic actually being spoken today.
 This means that the Arabic translator you’ll use should depend on who your target audience is, and should be someone who is a native speaker of that same variety of the language.